vajkri/landing-page/README.md

-# Landing-page
+# Portfolio

 ## Overview

-A holding page used until the portfolio site is done.
+Currently a holding page, and later on a portfolio site.

 ## Project details